GAPinDNNs/gapindnns.github.io/README.md

 - Offer easy way to create extra pages with markdown and reasonable layout
 - members page: add group picture
 - add office number to member page
+- Fix bug: external collaborators are identified only by last name, if they are identical (eg. David Müller vs. Klaus-Robert Müller), the links get mixed up

 ### Less technical, for Elias or Oscar